tnichols217/notes/APLit/Things Fall Apart - Exile Q3 Essay.md

 - 7D.
 Select and use relevant and sufficient evidence to both develop and support a line of reasoning.

 > [!para]
+> Throughout Things Fall Apart, Nwoye undergoes an alienating yet enriching exile from his father, family, and tradition due to his introduction into the christian community.
+His initial departure from his father began early in his life when his father noticed that Nwoye is not and will not be as masculine as he was.
+Ultimately, the rift led Nwoye to leave his own culture for that of the Christians, followed by an expected disowning by his father.
+Nwoye's exile is not all mobid, however, as he finally experiences acceptance into a community unlike the hostility of his family.
 >
+> Towards the beginning of the book, Nwoye and his father already had a shaky relationship.
+Exemplified early in the story, Nwoye is shown to already not have the favor of his father: "So Okonkwo encouraged the boys to sit with him in him obi, and he told them stories of the land -- masculine stories of violence and bloodshed.
+Nwoye knew that it was right to be masculine and to be violent, but somehow he still preferred the stories that his mother used to tell..."
+(24.5%).
+Okonkwo, being effected by his own relationship with his father wants to be as masculine as possible and instill that value into his son Nwoye.
+At this stage, Okonkwo still has hopes of being able to "save"